AgoraIO-Community/flutter_call_subtitles/docs/SUBTITLES.md

 We will call this function right after our join call method so that it starts as soon as the first user joins the channel.
 As part of a successful response, you will receive a Task ID and a Builder Token.
 Save these because you will need to use them to stop the transcription.

-When the transcription starts successfully, it acts as a "bot" has joined the call.
-It's not a real user, but it has its own UID, defined within your backend server.
+When the transcription starts successfully, it behaves like a user in the channel.
+It's not a real user though, it's a bot.
+The service has its own UID, defined within your backend server.
 If you are using the [server I linked above](https://github.com/tadaspetra/agora-server), the UID is `101`.
 You can exclude this from the remote user's list in the `onUserJoined` event.

 ```dart
 onUserJoined: (RtcConnection connection, int remoteUid, int elapsed) {